bytecodealliance/component-docs/component-model/src/language-support/go.md

 $ wasm-tools -V
 ```

-## 2. Determine which world the component will implement
+## 2. Determine which World the Component will Implement

 The `wasip2` target of TinyGo requires the imports of `wasi:cli/imports@0.2.0` and thus we need to include them in the `add.wit`.
 Below is the minimal `add.wit` file that includes the required imports: